getify/You-Dont-Know-JS/get-started/ch4.md

 Remember to take your time, though.
 Rather than rushing onto the next book in an attempt to churn through all the books expediently, spend some time going back over the material in this book.
 Spend some more time looking through code in your current projects, and comparing what you see to what's been discussed here.

 When you're ready, this final chapter provides a brief preview and roadmap of what to expect from the rest of the book series, and how I suggest you proceed.
-Also, don't skip Appendix A, "Practice, Practice, Practice!"
+Also, don't skip Appendix B, "Practice, Practice, Practice!"

 ## Pillar 1: Scope and Closure